PrincySutariya19/cs668/README.md

 ### Princy Sutariya
 ## Objective
-To use predictive modeling for optimizing costs and efficiency in the supply chain of HIV-related health commodities.
+To leverage predictive modeling to optimize costs and improve efficiency in the supply chain for HIV-related health commodities.

 ## Motivation
-This project focuses on improving the reliability and cost-effectiveness of health commodity distribution in developing countries to ensure affordable and timely access to essential products for combating HIV.
+This project aims to enhance the reliability and cost-effectiveness of health commodity distribution in developing countries.
+By doing so, it ensures affordable and timely access to essential products needed to combat HIV, bridging gaps in healthcare delivery systems.

 ## Research Questions
 1. How can supply chain costs be minimized for HIV-related health commodities?